 It’s not the best we’ve heard and we think offerings from Polk, Klipsch and Cerwin-Vega offer a better value proposition at the price.
-Nevertheless, it’s an incredibly decent speaker and you should absolutely consider it if you can pick one up at a reduced price.
+Nevertheless, it’s still capable of delivering an at-home theater experience and you should absolutely consider it if you can pick one up at a reduced price.

 - Mica Cellular foam: Manufactured to keep the sound quality at a natural level and produce a clean bass.

 - Optimized Crossover Componentry to minimize signal quality loss